 The square footage of structures and acreage data found in MLS printouts, assessor records and the like are usually just estimates and should not be relied upon.
 Many Oregon properties have not been surveyed and their exact boundaries are not known.
 Square footage and land size are often material considerations in a purchase.
 The Seller should therefore be very careful about making square footage and acreage representations.
 It is a good idea to warn Buyers that all structures and land should be measured by the Buyer or a licensed surveyor.
 Such measurement or verification is often made an express contingency of the agreement.
 If property boundaries are in doubt in any way, the Seller may elect to have the property surveyed prior to putting it up for sale.
 Any representation of square footage should state the source (e.g. per assessor) and contain a "more or less" or other accuracy disclaimer.
-Licensed surveyors can be found by visiting their website here.
+You can find a licensed surveyor in your area by visiting the Oregon State Board of Examiners for Engineering & Land Surveying website.
+Oregon State Board of Examiners for Engineering & Land Surveying website.